|

 The author of this site is a senior lecturer at the Talmud Department and the Jewish History

-Its main point centers around how angels taught mankind witchcraft, so actually the first witches must have been women.
-The third part in this essay, Women Witches in Talmud, is the most in- depth.
-He explores the centuries before the Common Era and points out that Jews were always looked upon as having some sort of
+and inferiority of their counterparts.
+The third part in this essay, Women Witches in Talmud, is the most in-depth.
+He points out that Jews were always looked upon as having some sort of

 "special powers".
-He uses such sources as Mishnah Abot 2:7, to give stories about women being accused of witchcraft and what they have been involved in.
-This also talks about most typical circumstances that witches would be involved in, such as preventing babies from being born or
+He uses such sources as Mishnah Abot 2:7, to give stories about women being accused of witchcraft,

 Yohai, who believed most Jewish daughters were witches and that the "best in women were witches".